Priming A Coil

 - Fill the tank accordingly

-- Take a few dry pulls – meaning you take a few drags without activating the atomizer – so that the ejuice starts flowing into the juice holes to the wick
+- Take a few dry pulls – meaning you take a few drags without activating the atomiser – so that the e-juice starts flowing into the juice holes to the wick.

-- Let the tank stand for about 5 minutes to make sure the wick is properly saturated
+- Let the tank stand for about 5 minutes to make sure the wick is saturated correctly

-Save for a couple of extra steps, priming a tank’s coil is really just the same as with atomizers.
+Save for a couple of extra steps, priming a tank’s coil is just the same as with atomisers.

 Why Prime at All?

-Aside from the obvious burning of the wick, what are the other benefits of priming a coil?
+Aside from the apparent burning of the wick, what are the other benefits of priming a coil?

-You can still use a burnt wick for vaping, but be aware that each vape you take will have a burnt flavor to it, ruining the full experience.
+You can still use a burnt wick for vaping, but be aware that each vape you take will have a burnt flavour, ruining the whole experience.

-Burnt wicks reduce the life of coils, By priming the coil, you ensure that each time the coil burns hot, it is tempered by a fully saturated wick.
+Burnt wicks reduce the life of coils.
+By priming the coil, you ensure that it is tempered by a fully saturated wick each time the coil burns hot.

-Coils that are allowed to burn freely without a wet wick will always wear out quicker than one that’s cooled by saturated cotton.
+Coils that are allowed to burn freely without a wet wick will always wear out quicker than ones cooled by saturated cotton.

 You may think that priming a coil is a waste of time, but from one vaper to another, believe that it’s all worth it.
-Once you make a habit out of it, you will appreciate the benefits priming a coil brings.
+Once you make a habit of it, you will appreciate the benefits of priming a coil.